RBFernando99/RBFernando99/README.md

 - 💼 Currently working at [Deloitte](https://www.deloitte.com/)
 - 📚 Specialized in SAP technologies.
-- 👨‍💻 Experienced in backend development
+- 👨‍💻 Experienced in application development, automation, and integration.

 ## Experience